 Interested students should contact the Education Department Chair as soon as possible to discuss the minor and a program plan for meeting the requirements for certification.

 Interested in other 5-year programs at McDaniel?
-Check out the graduate program.
+Check them out on the graduate website.

 Associate Professor and department chair Margaret Trader

-(Ph.D., Texas Woman’s University), whose professional interests include children’s and young adult literature, collection development, and writing, is an expert in school librarianship, has written 11 books for children and young adults including “Owney, the Mail-Pouch Pooch,” and coordinates the college’s graduate certificate program in writing for children and young adults.
-For more information, visit Mona's websites: http://www2.mcdaniel.edu/slm/ and http://monakerby.com.
+(Ph.D., Texas Woman’s University), whose professional interests include children’s and young adult literature, collection development, and writing, is an expert in school librarianship, has written 11 books for children and young adults including “Owney, the Mail-Pouch Pooch.”
+She coordinates three graduate programs in school librarianship, learning technologies, and writing for children and young adults.
+For more information, visit Mona's website: http://monakerby.com.

 (Psy.D., Alfred University), has professional interests in psychological foundations of education, multiculturalism and diversity, special education, issues related to postsecondary students with disabilities, Universal Design for Learning and Instruction [UDL/UDI] and Assistive Technology, diagnostic assessments, and bilingual special education.

-(Ph.D., University of Connecticut), whose research interests focus on diversity and multiculturalism and at-risk adolescents, teaches courses in Diversity-sensitive Counseling, Lab Practicum, The Art of Counseling, Orientation to Counseling, and Advanced Field Practicum and is an active facilitator and speaker for diversity-sensitivity training in Maryland and Pennsylvania schools.
+(Ph.D., University of Connecticut), whose research interests focus on diversity and multiculturalism and empathy, teaches courses in Diversity-sensitive Counseling, Person-centered Therapy, The Art of Counseling, and Group Dynamics and is an active facilitator and speaker for diversity-sensitivity training in Maryland and Pennsylvania.

-(Ph.D., University of New Orleans), who has authored or co-authored four books and more than 40 articles and whose expertise on learning disabilities has been shared in over 100 presentations around the country, has most recently pubished “Self-Advocacy Skills for Students with Learning Disabilities,” a comprehensive guide to help students with learning differences gain admission into competitive colleges and achieve academic success toward professional and lifelong goals.
+(Ph.D., University of New Orleans), who has authored or co-authored five books and more than 40 articles and whose expertise on learning disabilities has been shared in over 100 presentations around the country, has most recently published “Teaching for the Lifespan: Successfully Transitioning Students with Learning Differences to Adulthood,” a practical guide that makes transition planning to help students with learning differences navigate adulthood successfully.
+It provides pedagogical practices to enhance students’ strengths and abilities for life-long achievement.

 Associate Professor Mark Rust